datalad/datalad/docs/design.rst

 ~~~~~~~~~~~~~~~~~~

 Just move/rename/delete some files around e.g. for a custom view of
-the dataset (e.g. to conform openfmri layout).
+the dataset (e.g. to conform to OpenfMRI layout).
 Key would simply be
 reused ;)

 Q: should it be 'Within-branch' filter?